Degri95/Pewlett-Hackard-Analysis/README.md

 ### Analysis Results
 #### Deliverable 1
 Our first deliverable is to retrieve the number of employees retiring by title.
-The following SQL query was used to select our retring employees (Born between 01-01-1952 and 12-31-1955) and their titles.
+The following SQL query was used to select our retiring employees (Born between 01-01-1952 and 12-31-1955) and their titles.

 ```
 SELECT